Climate Change Research

 SO, CO2 IS THE MOST IMPORTANT GHG?

 Yes, for three reasons.
 First, it contributes directly to heat retention in the atmosphere.
-Secondly, it contributes to the “water vapor feedback” loop, and thirdly, it remains in the atmosphere the longest.
+Second, it contributes to the water vapor feedback loop, and third, it remains in the atmosphere the longest.
 Methane, the third largest contributor, is more efficient at trapping radiation than CO2, but only has an atmospheric lifetime of 12 years.

 BUT ISN’T CO2 ALSO NATURALLY OCCURRING?

-Yes, CO2 is one of carbon’s three gaseous components.
+Yes.
+CO2 is one of the three gaseous components of air, and is made up of oxygen and carbon.
 Carbon is a chemical element of the periodic table and is widely distributed naturally.
 It can be found in rocks such as limestone, fossil fuels such as coal and oil, living organisms, oceans, and the atmosphere.
 Carbon naturally moves through the food chain.
 Plants convert atmospheric carbon into sugar molecules through photosynthesis, and those plants are digested by animals for energy.
 Respiration, excretion, and decomposition release this carbon back into the soil or atmosphere as CO2 to complete the cycle.
 In the atmosphere, CO2 levels are measured in parts per million (ppm).

 IF CO2 IS NATURAL, HOW DOES NATURE REGULATE IT?